 - a.
-Any person whose Discharge Authorization Request for a new discharge has been denied by the District, and any person determined by the District to be a significant industrial user who does not apply for a Discharge Authorization Request, is prohibited from commencing the discharge of process wastewater into the sewerage system of the District unless, and until such time as, a final administrative decision, as approved by the District's Board of Commissioners, is entered reversing the District's determination and authorizing such discharge.
-Discharge Authorization is issued to said person. - b.
-Any person whose Discharge Authorization Request for an existing discharge has been denied may continue to discharge process wastewater into the sewerage system of the District, only in accordance with all conditions reported in the DAR and not otherwise in violation of this Ordinance, during the review and until a final administrative decision by the District seeking to continue the discharge of process wastewater previously authorized by the District may continue to discharge such wastewater into the sewerage system of the District during the pendency of the administrative proceedings, subject to the terms and conditions reported in the Discharge Authorization Request and this Ordinance, but shall discontinue such discharge immediately upon entry of a final administrative decision, as approved by the District's Board of Commissioners, denying the appeal should the appeal be denied.
+Any person whose Discharge Authorization Request for a new discharge has been denied by the District, and any person determined by the District to be a significant industrial user who does not apply for a Discharge Authorization Request, is prohibited from commencing the discharge of process wastewater into the sewerage system of the District unless, and until such time as, a final administrative decision, as approved by the District's Board of Commissioners, is entered reversing the District's determination and authorizing such discharge - b.
+Any person whose Discharge Authorization Request has been seeking to continue the discharge of process wastewater previously authorized by the District may continue to discharge such wastewater into the sewerage system of the District during the pendency of the administrative proceedings, subject to the terms and conditions reported in the Discharge Authorization Request and this Ordinance, but shall discontinue such discharge immediately upon entry of a final administrative decision, as approved by the District's Board of Commissioners, denying the appeal should the appeal be denied.

 - c.
-Any person who requests a review of any special condition(s) contained in a Discharge Authorization issued to said person, for an existing discharge of process wastewater, may continue to discharge process wastewater into the sewerage system of the District only in accordance with all subject to the terms and conditions of the Discharge Authorization issued to said person, except including the special condition(s) under review, and not otherwise in violation of this Ordinance, during the review and shall continue to be subject to said special condition(s) unless, and until such time as, a final administrative decision, as approved by the District's Board of Commissioners, is entered reversing the District's determination. - d.
+Any person requesting a review of any special condition(s) contained in a Discharge Authorization issued to said person may discharge process wastewater into the sewerage system of the District subject to the terms and conditions of the Discharge Authorization issued to said person, including the special condition(s) under review, and this Ordinance, and shall continue to be subject to said special condition(s) unless, and until such time as, a final administrative decision, as approved by the District's Board of Commissioners, is entered reversing the District's determination. - d.
 Any person whose request for a change in the discharge conditions of an existing Discharge Authorization has been denied by the District may discharge process wastewater into the sewerage system of the District subject to the terms and conditions of the existing Discharge Authorization issued to said person and this Ordinance, but is expressly prohibited from implementing, causing or allowing the proposed change in discharge conditions unless, and until such time as, a final administrative decision, as approved by the District's Board of Commissioners, is entered reversing the District's determination and authorizing such change in discharge conditions.